wg-perception/object_recognition_core/doc/source/quickguide.rst

       rosrun object_recognition_capture capture -i my_textured_plane --seg_z_min 0.01 -o silk.bag

 Now time for upload.
-Make sure you install couch db on your machien.
+Make sure you install couch db on your machine.
 Give the object a name and useful tags seperated by a space, e.g. milk soy silk.

 .. toggle:: From Source